codx-paradise/library-management/README.md

 # library-management
-This Project is created to Python language,
+This Project is created to Python language.